 During the 1990s, Alan anchored the house band at Antone's "Home of the Blues."
 In 1994, Alan released his second studio album, "Wishing Well", recording with friends and former Stevie Ray Vaughan and Double Trouble rhythm sections Chris Layton on drums, Tommy Shannon on bass, and Reese Wynans on keyboards, with contributions from Preston Hubbard from the Fabulous Thunderbirds and George Rains (Jimmie Vaughan's drummer).
 The album earned Haynes a featured article in "Guitar Player" magazine in August 1995.

-Alan continues to play locally and in Europe, and has recorded two additional albums featuring live performances.
+Alan continues to play locally and in Europe.

 He can be found playing Poodie's Hilltop Roadhouse on Thursday nights.